gitameditha/CypressCucumberWeb/README.md

 - Json

 ## Notes
-- this project use Windows set up, so need to simple set up if wanna use unix
+- this project run in UNIX